 From the foundation of our monastic Congregation in 1855, our monks have been engaged in both pastoral and educational apostolates in service of the local Church.
 In particular, the formation and education of youth in schools has deep and strong roots in the monastic tradition.
 St. Benedict himself mentions the youth in the monastery who were sent there by their parents for formation and education by the monks (RB 30).
-Consequently, the monasteries of our Congregation sponsor nine colleges & universities and twelve secondary schools.
+Consequently, the monasteries of our Congregation sponsor nine colleges & universities and fourteen secondary schools.
 Our colleges and universities are members of the Association of Benedictine Colleges and Universities (ABCU).
 Our secondary schools are members of the International Commission on Benedictine Education and its regional affiliate, the Benedictine Educators’ Network North America.

 The monks of our monasteries are also engaged in pastoral ministry of the Christian faithful.
 This pastoral work is exercised in the monastery, in parishes, chaplaincies or in missions, as well as in spiritual conferences, retreats, lectures for the public.
 Without a doubt pastoral ministry by the monks of our monasteries builds up the Mystical Body of Christ, which is the Church.

 An ancient form of monastic work is hospitality, which today offers not so much material relief as spiritual food in various and appropriate forms.
 St. Benedict teaches that “all guests should bereceived as Christ (RB 53).
 Thus the monasteries of our Congregation welcome guests as fellow pilgrims and brothers and sisters in the Lord.